Bifrost-Technologies/ore-pool-miner/README.md

-# Ore Pool Cli
+# Ore Pool Miner
- Ore V2 Pool client coded in Rust.
-Fork of Ore Cli modified for pools
+ Ore Pool Miner coded in Rust for the Ore v2 program on Solana

 ### Default Ore Mining Pool
 Alvarium Mining Pool is operated by Bifrost and is the default pool option for the mining client.